touqeerShah/bitcoin-explorer/README.md

 ```
 Result :
 ```
+   Account
+    ✔ Check API Respond on valid Address hash
+    ✔ Check API Respond on invalid Address hash (335ms) ✔ Check Response Instance
+    ✔ Check Response data is instance of Account class ✔ Total input,output,balance and unspent all should define ✔ Address is Define

   Transactions
-    ✔ Check API Respond on valid Tx hash (560ms)
+    ✔ Check API Respond on valid Tx hash
-    ✔ Check API Respond on invalid Tx hash (252ms)
+    ✔ Check API Respond on invalid Tx hash (298ms)
-    ✔ Check Response Instance (592ms)
+    ✔ Check Response Instance
-    ✔ Check Response data is instance of Transaction class (568ms) ✔ Check Transaction Received Time is Date instance (500ms) ✔ Check no mine status should pending (617ms)
+    ✔ Check Response data is instance of Transaction class ✔ Check Transaction Received Time is Date instance ✔ Check no mine status should pending (612ms)
-    ✔ Check mine status should Conformed (533ms)
+    ✔ Check mine status should Conformed
-    ✔ Total input,output and fee BTC greater the Zero (522ms) ✔ Block Size not equal to Zero (491ms)
+    ✔ Total input,output and fee BTC greater the Zero ✔ Block Size not equal to Zero
-    ✔ confirmations  greater then zero if is status is conformed (484ms)
+    ✔ confirmations  greater then zero if is status is conformed

-  10 passing (5s)
+  16 passing (4s)
 ```